microchip-pic-avr-examples/atmega4809-noise-countermeasures-adc-mplab/README.md

 1. Open `NoiseCountermeasuresforADCApplicationswithmegaAVR0-series.X` in MPLAB
 2. Connect the ATmega4809 Xplained Pro to your computer with a micro usb cable.
+3. Use these defines to plot a graph without noise
+    ```c
+    #define HARMONIC_NOISE 0
+    #define ADC_64X_ACCUMULATOR_ENABLE 0
+    #define SAMPLING_DELAY 0
+    #define ENABLE_ASDV 0
+    ```
-3. Make sure the kit is selected as the tool to be programmed under project settings
+4. Make sure the kit is selected as the tool to be programmed under project settings
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.
-5. Open data visualizer to interact with the virtual comport over UART on the devkit.
+6. Open data visualizer to interact with the virtual comport over UART on the devkit.
 The baud rate is `19200`
-6. Follow Appendix A in [AN2551](#Related-Documentation) for step by step instructions on how to graph the samples
+7. Follow Appendix A in [AN2551](#Related-Documentation) for step by step instructions on how to graph the samples

 Filtered ADC values will be passed over the UART port, these can be parsed or graphed for a visual understanding of ADC value.